waldophotos/kafka-avro/README.md

 The KafkaAvro instance also provides the following methods:

+### Support for several event types in the same topic
+The Kafka Avro supports several events types in the same topic.
+The strategy chosen to implement this is [TopicRecordNameStrategy](https://github.com/confluentinc/schema-registry/blob/master/avro-serializer/src/main/java/io/confluent/kafka/serializers/subject/TopicRecordNameStrategy.java) which is default strategy on the confluent platform.

+You can read more about this here : https://www.confluent.io/blog/put-several-event-types-kafka-topic/

 ### Logging

 The Kafka Avro library logs messages using the [Bunyan logger](https://github.com/trentm/node-bunyan/).
 To enable logging you will have to define at least one of the needed ENV variables: